TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

 The `encryptionKey` can be found in the Install Tool (module *Settings > Configure Installation-Wide Options*).
-This string, usually a hexadecimal hash value of 96 characters, is used as the "salt" for various kinds of encryption, check sums and validations (e.g. for the `cHash`).
+This string, usually a hexadecimal hash value of 96 characters, is used as the "salt" for various kinds of encryption, check sums and validations (for example for the `cHash`).
 Therefore, a change of this value invalidates temporary information, cache content, etc. and you should clear all caches after you changed this value in order to force the rebuild of this data with